If you’re familiar with Murphy’s law, then you know the worst things will happen when you least expect it.

-- Good news is that crutch or crutches do not count as your carry-along.
+- Good news is that crutches on airplane do not count as your carry-along.

 - You can manage a bulkhead seat for your convenience.
 With limited mobility and the fact that you have to keep your crutches nearby, a bulkhead seat will make your journey that much painless.

 - Again, if you call ahead, you’ll get some assistance in the airport area as well.
 You can put a formal request for wheelchairs beforehand too.
 You can visit your airline’s website or call its toll free number.
 Be sure to reach the airline 48 hours.